open-webui/open-webui/README.md

 [![Discord](https://img.shields.io/badge/Discord-Open_WebUI-blue?logo=discord&logoColor=white)](https://discord.gg/5rJgQTnV4s)
 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/tjbck)

 Imagine having a powerhouse of AI-driven conversations at your fingertips.
-Open WebUI is a revolutionary, self-hosted WebUI that brings the future of language models to your desktop.
+Open WebUI is a revolutionary, self-hosted Web UI that brings the future of language models to your desktop.
 With its modular architecture, extensibility, and user-friendly interface, Open WebUI is the perfect platform for anyone looking to unlock the full potential of language models.
 Capable of operating entirely offline and leveraging various LLM runners, including Ollama and OpenAI-compatible APIs.
 For more information, be sure to check out our [Open WebUI Documentation](https://docs.openwebui.com/).

 ![Open WebUI Demo](./demo.gif)